International Beer Day: Why and how you should celebrate this day?

 History of International Beer Day

-Originally started in Santa Cruz, California, International Beer Day began to celebrate the craft of brewing, and to show appreciation for those involved in the making of deer.
+Originally started in Santa Cruz, California, International Beer Day began to celebrate the craft of brewing, and to show appreciation for those involved in the making of beer.

 This quickly expanded to included bartenders and other beer technicians.
 Not only did it expand in scope, but in size as well, quickly gaining an international recognition and following within only a short years.